-Information of interest and of importance to you is regularly posted on bulletin boards in your work area or building (specifically the employee breakroom).
+Information of interest and of importance to you is regularly posted on the bulletin board in the employee breakroom at Town Hall.
 It is suggested that you review the bulletin board on a regular basis.
 The bulletin board is for administrative use only.
 Employees may not post or remove any information from the bulletin boards.